Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 1623
 created the index and upsert for covertypes fix all the errors small problem that when the create button is pressed nothing is happenening will go back to that

+1627
+added Product.cs in the Models and all the properties with validations